Vovan4ik111/Spotify/README.md

 * [x] Registration fails with empty email field
 * [x] Registration fails with empty password field
 * [ ] Registration fails with special characters in the username
-* [ ] Registration fails with special characters in the password
 * [ ] Registration fails with a username that exceeds maximum length
-* [ ] Registration fails with a username that contains special characters
 * [ ] Registration fails with an email that exceeds maximum length
 * [ ] Registration fails with spaces in the username
 * [ ] Registration fails when fields contain only spaces